 Lock House Lock

 There are four locks between Fish House Bay and Mans Bridge that over the years have fallen in various states of decay.
 Renovation of some of the remaining masonry at Lock House Lock in 2012 and at Mansbridge Lock in 2009 has halted their decay and they are at present easily seen from the path.
-Sandy Lock, and more particularly Decoypond Lock, can be difficult to find in the vegetation but their presence is betrayed by a change in level of the towing path.
+Sandy Lock, and more particularly Decoypond Lock, can be difficult to spot in the vegetation although some clearance has taken place.
+But their presence is betrayed by a change in level of the towing path.